RoyceWhitaker/NeuralArt/README.md

 # NeuralArt
 C# implementation of "A Neural Algorithm of Artistic Style".

-# Как запустить
+# How to run
-Выполнить Compile.bat. В папке Release появится файл NeuralArt.exe. Запустить его и следовать инструкциям в открывшемся окне. Кроме того, репозиторий содержит откомпилированную версию программы в папке Release.
+To Perform The Compile.bat.
+In the Release folder you will see a file NeuralArt.exe.
+Run it and follow the instructions in the window that opens.
+In addition, the repository contains a compiled version of the program in the Release folder.

-# Время обработки
+# Speed
-На моём компьютере с Intel(R) Core(TM) i3 2.40 GHz, итерация в разрешении 320x240 занимает 90 сек; в разрешении 480x360 - 180 сек; в разрешении 640x480 - 320 сек. Минимальный объём свободной оперативной памяти: 1 ГБ.
+On my computer with Intel(P) core(TM) I3 processor 2.40 GHz, iteration in resolution 320x240 takes 90 seconds; in resolution 480 x 360 - 180 seconds; in resolution 640x480 - 320 seconds.
+Minimum free RAM: 1 GB.

-# Результаты
+# Results

-Количество итераций - 35 для каждого изображения.
+The number of iterations is 35 for each image.

 __Udnie__